Tinkerforge/doc/en/source/Hardware/Bricks/Silent_Stepper_Brick.rst

 ------------------------------------------

 The used TMC2130 is a powerful stepper motor driver.
-Unfortunately this comes with lots of modes, features and configuration possibilites.
+Unfortunately this comes with lots of modes, features and configuration possibilities.
 In our experience, you can leave all of the configurations but the Basic Configurations (first tab in Brick Viewer) as default.
 We did choose sane default values for all of the configurations.